How to comply with the requirements on promoting medicines to the public and to prescribers and suppliers of medicines.

 - the reasons for your concern about the advertising

-- information about any communication that you have had with the advertiser before complaining to MHRA
+- information about any communication that you have had with the advertiser before complaining to the MHRA

-MHRA aims to complete an investigation within one month.
+The MHRA aims to complete an investigation within 1 month.

 The advertiser may be asked to: